nhsbsa/hs-design-history/app/posts/Beta-phase/2022-02-18-edit-remove-children.md

 date: 2022-02-18
 ---

+{% from "screenshots/macro.njk" import appScreenshots with context %}

 **Providing the choice to edit a child (children) details in dynamics as well as removing their details.**

 ## What are we wanting to improve?